nhamlv-55/ECE650TA/docker_guide.md

 `
 cd /home/ece650
 `

-Try to create an empty file
+and you can try to create an empty file.
 `
 touch hello.txt
 `
 ### Exit the container
-Use
+Type

 `
 exit
 `

-Now in your local machine, you should see the file `hello.txt` in `/home/levn/workspace/ece650`
+Now in your local machine, you should see the prompt returns to normal, indicating that you are now out of the container.

+You should also be able to find the file `hello.txt` in `/home/levn/workspace/ece650` as well.